rhylanbolt/developerdocs/README.md

 <li>ESP merge field misconfigured</li>
 </ul>
 <h3>Understanding contextId</h3>
-<p>The <code>contextId</code> parameter serves a critical function: it ensures each banner placement shows different recommendations.</p>
+<p>The <code>contextId</code> parameter serves a critical function: it ensures each smart content placement shows different recommendations.</p>
 <p><strong>Without a unique contextId:</strong> All users might see the same default content instead of personalized recommendations.
-If you place multiple banners on one page with identical contextIds, they show duplicate products.</p>
+If you place multiple smart content on one page with identical contextIds, they show duplicate products.</p>
-<p><strong>With proper contextId:</strong> Each banner placement generates unique recommendations, even when using the same banner configuration multiple times.</p>
+<p><strong>With proper contextId:</strong> Each smart content placement generates unique recommendations, even when using the same smart content configuration multiple times.</p>
 <h4>contextId Structure</h4>
 <p>Build your contextId from three segments separated by colons:</p>
 <table>